For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Read any player interview around this week and you'll note that 'Arnie's tournament' has a Major feel about it.
-The emotion attached to this week will only heighten that feeling as players are sure to want to win the first Arnold Palmer Invitational after the great man's passing away.
-This is no standard domestic PGA Tour event and, taking Tiger out of the equation, recent top 3 finishers here include the likes of Stenson (3 times), Rose (twice), Bradley (twice), Day, Scott, Fowler, McDowell, Poulter, Laird and Els.
+The emotion attached to this week only heightened that feeling 12 months ago, which was the first Arnold Palmer Invitational since the great man's passing away.
+This is no standard domestic PGA Tour event and, taking Tiger out of the equation, recent top 3 finishers here include the likes of Stenson (3 times), Rose (twice), Bradley (twice), Leishman, Kisner, Day, Scott, Fowler, McDowell, Poulter, Laird and Els.
 All were inside the Official World Golf Rankings top 50 when they competed and all had invites in their back pocket for Augusta.

 For me this week is quite a defined exercise.
 The nature of the course dictates that par-5 scoring is essential and birdie conversion tends to be driven predominantly by those who are at their most comfortable on grainy Bermudagrass greens, especially of the TifEagle variety.
 Therefore I want players who've putted well this season on Bermuda greens, ideally in Florida if at all possible.
 This is quite a specialised event so strong results on Florida-type courses are essential.

 My selections are as follows: